Laurent-EECS/ssh/README.md

 ```
 The *ip_address* field corresponds to the public IP address of your remote computer system, for example *70.80.90.10*.
 A domain name also works if exists !
 In that case, we can type *@remoteserver.com* instead of *@70.80.90.10*.

-Type the password attached to the **root account** of your remote computer system and press ENTER.
+Type the password attached to the **root** of your remote computer system and press ENTER.

 **You must now be connected on your remote computer system as root !**